thankspedia/.github/profile/README.md

 Node.js's module functions.
 In frontend development, you can access these API as if they are simple module functions deployed as simpe ESM module.

-It includes a unique frontend application framework called `React-Rerenderers` which frees developpers from nasty Infinite Rendering Loops, devilish Prop Drilling Hell, diabolical Provider Hell and other evil state.
+It includes a unique frontend application framework called [react-rerenderers][] which frees developpers from nasty Infinite Rendering Loops, devilish Prop Drilling Hell, diabolical Provider Hell and other evil state.